jesper-olsen/hypervector/README.md

   ```
 * Plate's [inferencing example](READMEplate.md) used in his HRR paper [5].
 * [Text language identification](READMElanguage_id.md) on a 22 language corpus [2].
+* [MNIST image classification](https://github.com/jesper-olsen/engram) - note this example is in its own repo.